finddup – Finds duplicated files fast and efficiently.

 Note that multiple hard links to the same file are considered duplicates unless the -h option is specified.

-There are various output modes that are mostly useful for subsequent processing of the results.
+For both utilities, there are various output modes that are mostly useful for subsequent processing of the results.

 By default, duplicates and their originals are shown in pairs, separated by

-one of the following equality signs: ~~
+one of the following equality signs: ~~ means that the files are probably

-indicates that the file contents are identical; ===
+duplicates; == indicates that the file contents are identical; ===

 means that their inode numbers are identical.